GraphQLSwift/Graphiti/README.md

 #### Defining the API

-Now we can finally define the Schema using the builder pattern.
+Now we can finally define the Schema.

 ```swift
 struct MessageAPI : API {